28 May Babinsky. Adulthood (1963 – 1967). 2: Sneaking into Communist Ideological Front

 After graduating from the university in 1969 I got transferred to the newly established information department with a title of translator and a raise from sixty to ninety rubles a month.
 I translated technical periodicals into Russian from European languages; compiled lists of recommended sources; wrote brochures for seminars.

 The censor examined each brochure and handout.
 A forgettable man in a nook separated by a glass wall, he edged the tip of his pencil along, ready to pounce on a politically incendiary description of boilers or burners, or to catch the omission of praise of the Party and personally Comrade Brezhnev for the high performance of that equipment.
-Or to intercept the Ukrainian nationalistic symbols: colors blue and yellow next to each other and an outline of a trident.
+Or to intercept the Ukrainian nationalistic symbols: colors blue and yellow next to each other and a trident.
 He demanded a two-tongue, not a three-tongue, depiction of flame out of burners to remove any association with a trident.

 Next: Adulthood.
 3: Mr. Right?